dimyG/jekyll-theme-chirpy/_posts/2021-04-23-maximizing-wealth-creation.md

 ## Some proposals
 Having said that, lets have a look at some possible ways with which we can increase the wealth creation rate by empowering as many people as possible.
-I'm pretty sure that there are more and better ways I haven't thought of yet.
+I'm pretty sure that there are more and better ways I haven't heard or thought of yet.
 Chances are that proposals like these seem awkward and unrealistic when you first hear about them.
 This is normal.
 This is the nature of new things.